iancarson/ecommerce_website/README.md

-# ecommerce-website
-Full eCommerce Website with Admin Panel Built with PHP & MySql
+# ecommerce-website - Full eCommerce Website with Admin Panel Built with PHP & MySql

-*PLEASE NOTE THAT THIS PROJECT IN NOT MAINTAINED BY ME ANYMORE AND IT MAY CONTAIN A LOT OF BUGS, FEEL FREE TO USE IT AS YOU LIKE*
+*BEFORE USE PLEASE NOTE THAT THIS PROJECT IN NOT MAINTAINED BY ME ANYMORE AND IT MAY CONTAIN A LOT OF ERROS, FEEL FREE TO USE IT AS YOU LIKE*

 ## Getting Started